Memorial Day Sale! Save 30% on any Savings Plan. Use Code: MEM2330

-Prepaid dental plans work like Health Maintenance Organizations (HMOs) – in fact, prepaid plans are often referred to as DHMOs (Dental Health Maintenance Organizations).
+Prepaid dental insurance plans are often referred to as DHMOs (Dental Health Maintenance Organizations).
 The advantages to prepaid plans include low premiums (the fee you pay to belong to a plan), deep discounts on dental care, no annual spending limit, and coverage for pre-existing conditions.

 What are the different types of dental insurance?